SamuelePino/computational-intelligence/lab2/README.md

 This idea allows an IND to mutate its genes avoiding to choose a list from problem, but choosing instead a void one.
 This strongly compensates the decision of using a fixed-length genome, which is useful for Recombination/Mating of INDs.

+It is implemented as additional index at the end of the problem.

 --------
 ## Offspring Generation
 The main idea is to: